 The cooking process for this creamy leek and potato soup recipe is first to cook the leeks and bacon together.
 Once these are nicely cooked, I add chicken stock and potatoes and cook until the potatoes are tender.
 I then remove some of the cooking liquid and add heavy cream.
 I know I said that you don’t need toppings, but it is very tempting to top your soup with some fresh chives, croutons, bacon, cheese, or sour cream if you just can’t resist.

-How well does leek and potato soup reheat?
+How well does potato leek soup reheat?

 Since the soup has heavy cream, it will reheat well.
 And it freezes beautifully so you can take advantage of the sale price on that big bag of potatoes and make some extra soup to stock your freezer with.
 Then you have an easy reheat-and-eat meal when you’re in a time crunch.
 You can even serve this soup chilled for vichyssoise.